 Soon after, I had a meeting with Line Storelvmo Holmberg from Vestas, whom I worked with previously.
 Line had contacted me because she wanted to develop a new version of a technical software package with her team.
 “Why don’t we do a Sprint?”, I said, and continued: “In five working days, we can have a prototype of your software, that has been tested with five users!”.
 She was on to the idea immediately.

 In the beginning of November, we did a sprint with a dedicated team of Vestas experts.
 For five days, we worked intensively to develop and test a prototype.
+Before we knew it, we were ready to contact a patent attorney with our new business idea.
 The Sprint book was an extremely good guide in this process.

 Systematic Innovation: The European Innovation Management Standard